 First of all, congratulate yourself on deciding to turn things around.
 Instead of being glum and taking your crappy day out on your co workers or friends, you've already chosen to take a different path.
 That in itself is pretty amazing.
 Now what you need is a plan.
 We've got you.

 TODAY spoke with a few experts to give you concrete strategies to implement whether your car broke down, your relationship is driving you crazy or you just woke up on the wrong side of the bed.

 1. Mind your thoughts.

-Once you realize your day is going off the tracks and you’ve noticed that you want to feel better, move on to mindfulness.
-Mindfulness has to do with just “being” with your emotions instead of judging them.
+Once you realize your day is going off the tracks and decided that you want to feel better, move on to mindfulness.
+Mindfulness is an amorphous term that gets thrown around a lot, but in this context it means just “being” with your emotions instead of judging them.

 “Part of mindfulness is ‘acceptance without judgment,'” said Katie Lyons, a mindfulness expert.
 “If we focus on the facts and avoid words and labels like ‘bad’ or ‘terrible,’ it will help reduce stress.”

 Journaling is a great way to practice getting in touch with your feelings.
 Try setting a timer on your phone and allowing yourself 10 or 15 minutes to journal about the feelings you're having.Really let everything out.
 Then close the journal when the timer goes off and intentionally let it go.

 If it helps, you can say out loud, "I am letting these feelings go now" as you close your journal.
 Lyons emphasized that this process is integral to mindfulness: first you focus on the stress mindfully and then deliberately and consciously let it go.

 To be clear, your feelings may not disappear magically, but going through the process of intentionally noticing them and consciously choosing to let them go can help you get some distance.
 And, you never know, journaling may give your feelings enough of an outlet that they really do dissipate.